Electric activity at magnetic moment fragmentation in spin ice: Abstract

 \section{Abstract}

 Spin ice systems display a variety of very nontrivial properties, the most striking being the existence in them of magnetic monopoles.
 Such monopole states can also have nontrivial electric properties: there exist electric dipoles attached to each monopole.
 A novel situation is encountered in the moment fragmentation (MF) state, in which monopoles and antimonopoles are perfectly ordered, whereas spins themselves remain disordered.
-We show that such partial ordering strongly modifies electric activity of such systems: the electric dipoles, which are usually random and dynamic, become paired in the MF state in $(\vec d, -\vec d)$ pairs, thus strongly reducing their electric activity.
+We show that such partial ordering strongly modifies the electric activity of such systems: the electric dipoles, which are usually random and dynamic, become paired in the MF state in $({\bf d}, -{\bf d})$ pairs, thus strongly reducing their electric activity.
 The electric currents existing in systems with noncoplanar spins are also strongly influenced by MF .
-We also consider modifications in dipole and current patterns in magnetic textures (domain walls, local defects) accompanying MF, which show very rich and nontrivial behaviour and which could in principle allow to control them by electric field.
+We also consider modifications in dipole and current patterns in magnetic textures (domain walls, local defects) and at excitations with nontrivial dynamics in a MF state, which show very rich behaviour and which could in principle allow to control them by electric field.

 Close connection between electric and magnetic phenomena is a cornerstone of modern physics, going back to the work of James Clerk Maxwell, and, even earlier on, to that of Michael Faraday.
 Recently it acquired novel significance in the big field of spintronics, which involves such phenomena as multiferroics, topological systems, Rashba spin--orbit coupling, etc.~\cite{Zuti,Khomskii-Trends,Hasan}.
 The magnetic properties of systems with localised electrons are very diverse.
 There are different types of magnetic ordering --- ferromagnetism, antiferromagnetism, spiral structures, and, similarly, different types of spin liquids, with their eventual topological features.
-A very interesting phenomenon was discovered in spin ice systems such as some kagome and pyrochlore materials --- the appearance of states resembling the famous magnetic monopoles~\cite{Castelnovo}.
+A very interesting phenomenon was discovered in spin ice systems such as some kagome and pyrochlore materials~{\red \cite{Gardner}} --- the appearance of states resembling the famous magnetic monopoles~\cite{Castelnovo}.
 This discovery led to a flurry of activity, both theoretical and experimental~\cite{Morris,Fennel,Mengotti}.